Skills: Writing, Speaking, Listening

 2. Explain to the students that each of them should find in their coursebook the first word, beginning with the letter in the same alphabetical order as they are sitting, i.e. Player A searches for the first word, beginning with the letter 'A', Player B does the same for the letter 'B' and so on.
 As they do it, you write the found words on the board.

 How to Play.
-When everyone has finished, bring the group to order.
-Afterwards, invite Player A to come to the borad, to stand up facing the other game participants and to read out their article.
+When everyone has finished, bring the class to order.
+Afterwards, invite Player A to come to the borad, to stand facing the other game participants and to read out their article.
 Then it is Player B, whose turn to come to the board and so on.
 The game continues around the circle as long as all the acticles have been read out.
 The winner of the game is the student, whose article is considered to be the best.
-If necessary, you can invite the game participants to vote.
+If necessary, you can ask the game participants to vote.

 1. Since the task takes a long time to complete, it would be more feasible to set it for homework.
 In this case, the game itself should be carried out in the next lesson.